Unsupervised classification of disordered patterns in an oppositely charged colloidal system: Abstract

 \section{Abstract}

-We develop an unsupervised machine learning approach to classify disordered phases in a system of oppositely charged colloids.
+We develop an unsupervised machine learning approach to classify disordered patterns in a system of oppositely charged colloids.
 In this system, the interplay between Coulomb and van der Waals interactions leads to transitions in local structures, while the global structure remains disordered.
-Our method involves representing the local structures of the system as high-dimensional vectors and applying principal component analysis to identify distinct features of each phase.
-We demonstrate that our method results in a reasonable classification of disordered phases, which is consistent with that obtained from radial distribution functions.
-The interpretability of the method reveals the key characteristics of each phase and provides valuable insights into the mechanisms underlying the unconventional phase transitions.
+Our method involves representing the local structures of the system as high-dimensional vectors and applying principal component analysis to identify distinct features of each pattern.
+We demonstrate that our method results in a reasonable classification of disordered patterns, which is consistent with that obtained from radial distribution functions.
+The interpretability of the method reveals the key characteristics of each pattern and provides valuable insights into the mechanisms underlying the unconventional phase transitions between disordered patterns.